Cro-Magnon: Last Glacial Maximum

+Mesolithic

-Europe was completely re-peopled during the Holocene climatic optimum from 9 to 5 thousand years ago.
-Mesolithic Western Hunter-Gatherers (WHG) contributed significantly to the present-day European genome, alongside Ancient North Eurasians (ANE) which descended from the Siberian Mal'ta–Buret' culture and Caucasus Hunter-Gatherers (CHG).
-Most present-day Europeans have a 40–60% WHG ratio, and the 8,000 year old Mesolithic Loschbour man seems to have had a similar genetic makeup.
-Near Eastern Neolithic farmers which split from the European hunter-gatherers about 40,000 years ago started to spread out across Europe by 8,000 years ago, ushering in the Neolithic with Early European Farmers (EEF).
+Europe was repeopled entirely during the Holocene climatic optimum from 5-9000 years ago.
+Mesolithic Western hunter-gatherers (WHG) contributed significantly to the current European genome, alongside Ancient North Eurasians (ANE), who descended from the Siberian Mal'ta–Buret' culture and Caucasus hunter-gatherers (CHG).
+Most present-day Europeans have a 40–60% WHG ratio, and the 8000-year-old Loschbour man seems to have had a similar genetic makeup.
+Near Eastern Neolithic farmers, who split from western hunter-gatherers about 40,000 years ago, started to spread out across Europe by 8000 years ago, ushering in Neolithic Europe with Early European Farmers (EEF).
 EEF contribute about 30% of ancestry to present-day Baltic populations, and up to 90% in present-day Mediterranean populations.
 The latter may have inherited WHG ancestry via EEF introgression.

-The Eastern Hunter-Gatherers (EHG) population identified around the steppes of the Urals also dispersed, and the Scandinavian Hunter-Gatherers appear to be a mix of WHG and EHG.
-Around 4,500 years ago, the immigration of the Yamnaya and Corded Ware cultures from the eastern steppes brought the Bronze Age, the Proto-Indo-European language, and more or less the present-day genetic makeup of Europeans.
+The Eastern hunter-gatherers (EHG) population identified around the steppes of the Urals also dispersed, and the Scandinavian hunter-gatherers appear to be a mix of WHG and EHG.
+Around 4500 years ago, the immigration of the Yamnaya and Corded Ware cultures from the eastern steppes brought about Bronze Age Europe, the Proto-Indo-European language, and more or less the present-day genetic makeup of Europeans.